 In today’s world, evolution is accepted as a fact and gender is not.
-Because of regulations, a Christian teacher usually finds herself severely limited in her abilities to minister to her students traditionally.
+And because of regulations, a Christian teacher usually finds herself severely limited in her (or his) abilities to minister to her students the way she wants.

 He Knows The Plan